rmco3/aoh3launcher/README.md

 --------------------------------------------------

 Now some people might be saying to me "Jerk!
 You asshole!
 The guy is developing a game, and you're offering it for free, and even as a separate application, a launcher!
 Fucking idiot!"
 Hey calm down!
-If you're a crybaby saying "b-but, b-but *sniffles* this is not legal!!! 😭", listen to me for a minute!
+If you're a crybaby saying "b-but, b-but *sniffs* this is not legal!!! 😭", listen to me for a minute!
 As I just said, we are definitely, 100% doing this for "testing" and for poor people who have no money!
 Not everyone is Elon Musk, not everyone is Ronaldo!
 (Definitely Messi Goat, that's another thing) okay?